hako/googol-glados-simulator/README.md

 + add support for Windows browsers
 + add support for Linux browsers
+-

-Sound fixes.
++ Sound fixes.

++ Open for any requests

++ More enhancements.

 =======================

-*Apparently the current state of the simulator only works perfectly on Mac OS X :S
+*Apparently the current state of the simulator only works (perfectly) on Mac OS X :S

 Instructions: